 After Robert Head was slain in a knife fight over drugs on the south side of Chicago on April 3, 2002, police found a bloody knife nearby.
 Police sent the knife to the Illinois State Police crime laboratory, which sent it to a private forensic laboratory, Orchid Cellmark, for DNA analysis.
 On April 26, three weeks and two days after the crime, Maurice Patterson, 35, was arrested and put into a lineup from which he was identified by three witnesses.
 All three witnessed the crime fleetingly and in the dark.
 Moreover, all three later said that they had been threatened with incarceration if they refused to testify.
 Based on those identifications, Patterson was charged with the murder.

 The prosecution of Patterson proceeded before Cook County Circuit Court Judge James B. Linn.
 At a pretrial hearing on February 26, 2003, Linn asked Van Kampen about the forensic analysis of the knife.
-She responded that her “best guess” was that the knife was not the murder weapon because the DNA on it came neither from Patterson — true — nor from Head — false.
+She responded that her “best guess” was that the knife was not the murder weapon because the DNA on it came neither from Patterson (true) nor from Head (false).
 At Patterson’s three-day jury trial in November 2003, Detective Myles testified that Head’s DNA was not on the knife.
 Patterson’s lawyer, Assistant Public Defender Robert Strunk, did not challenge that incorrect assertion.
 In closing argument, Assistant State’s Attorney David Weiner, Van Kampen’s trial partner, told the jury the knife could not have been the murder weapon because Head’s DNA was not on it.
-Based on in-court identifications by the three eyewitnesses, the jury found Patterson guilty.
+Based on in-court identifications by two eyewitnesses, as well as a third witness who claimed to have seen Patterson near the crime scene a short time after the stabbing with blood on his hand, the jury found Patterson guilty.

 The prosecution and the defense jointly filed a motion to vacate Patterson’s conviction, which Judge Linn granted on November 23, 2009.
 The prosecution, however, did not dismiss the charges until October 8, 2010, after Karen Daniel, a staff attorney at the Center on Wrongful Convictions, entered the case and filed a motion on Patterson’s behalf asking that the charges be dismissed based on due process violations.
 Maurice Patterson was released that same day.